GopalGavas/url-shortner-TS/readme.md

 ## 🤝**Contribution**

-We welcome contributions to **QuickURL**!
+We welcome contributions to **SwiftLink**!
 If you'd like to contribute, please follow these steps:

 1. **Fork** the repository.